The National Center for Complex Health and Social Needs is catalyzing the emerging field of complex care.

 The National Center’s main field and coalition-building activities are:

 The National Center’s annual conference, Putting Care at the Center, is the Camden Coalition’s largest convening event and brings together innovators and advocates for healthcare delivery reform from across the country to meet, network, and create shared action for the field.

-Due to the COVID-19 pandemic, this year’s annual conference will be held virtually over two half days, October 27-28, 2020.
-Registration and presentation opportunities are open now for Putting Care at the Center 2020: Virtual — learn more on our conference website.
-Early bird discounts available through September 15.
+Putting Care at the Center 2021 will be held virtually over three half days, October 20-22, 2021.
+Presentation opportunities are open now for Putting Care at the Center 2021 — learn more on our conference website.
+Registration will open this summer.

 The Blueprint for Complex Care provides a collective strategy for advancing and strengthening the complex care field.
 It was published in December 2018 as a part of a partnership between the National Center, the Institute for Healthcare Improvement, and the Center for Health Care Strategies.
 The Blueprint for Complex Care defines complex care, assesses the current state of the field of complex care, and provides recommendations for how to build on existing efforts to serve people with complex health and social needs.

 The Interprofessional Student Hotspotting Learning Collaborative (Student Hotspotting) is an annual program that trains interprofessional teams of professional students from schools around the country to learn to work with complex medical and social needs using a patient-centered approach.
 The Student Hotspotting program is part of our efforts to educate and provide mentorship for the next generation of healthcare professionals.